 Upper Wakulla River TMDL

-The Department adopted the Nutrient (Biology) TMDL for the Upper Wakulla River (WBID 1006) in March 2012 through Rule 62-304.300[2], F.A.C. (refer to Appendix C).
+The Department adopted the Nutrient (Biology) TMDL for the Upper Wakulla River (WBID 1006) in March 2012 through Rule 62-304.300[2], F.A.C. (refer to Appendix B).
 The Department determined that the Upper Wakulla River (WBID 1006) was impaired by nitrate based on stream condition index (SCI) surveys that indicated healthy biological community conditions in only 7 of 27 sampling events.
 The biological community in the river is affected by excessive algal mats that were linked to elevated nitrate concentrations from anthropogenic sources (Department 2012a).
-The TMDL defined the nitrate target as composed of both the nitrate and nitrite constituents.
+The TMDL defined the nitrate target as composed of both nitrate and nitrite as nitrogen.
 Table 3 lists the TMDL and pollutant load allocations adopted by rule for the Upper Wakulla River.

 Table 3: Upper Wakulla River TMDL